 – Houston Williams, Founding Partner of WPDN

-When Barry Werhli passed away in November of 1979, after a long and fulfilling life and career, Houston Williams and his fellow partners decided to change the name of the firm to reflect the current leadership, while maintaining the integrity, professionalism, and work ethic that Werhli so firmly established in Casper.
-Four men, Houston Williams, George Porter, Dick Day, and Frank Neville offered their namesake to the practice, and WPDN was born.
+When Bill Wehrli passed away in November of 1979, after a long and successful career, Houston Williams and his fellow partners decided to change the name of the firm to reflect the current leadership, while maintaining the integrity, professionalism, and work ethic that Werhli so firmly established in Casper.
+Four men, Houston Williams, George Porter, Dick Day, and Frank Neville became partners and WPDN was born.

 The roots of WPDN were established more than 70 years ago, but it was in the winter of 1979 that WPDN really began to build its reputation as one of the most respected and admired law firms in Wyoming and beyond.
 Shortly after WPDN opened (or reopened) its doors, Patrick Murphy joined the firm as an associate and, in the 40 years he has been there, he has become as much of an institution as any of the name partners.
 The team that was first created back in ’79- Houston Williams, George Porter, Dick Day, Frank Neville, and Pat Murphy- set the precedent for what the firm would look like in the years to come.

 WPDN is a full-service law firm, with various areas of expertise.
 WPDN specializes in oil & gas law, commercial law, construction law & design, employment & labor law, healthcare law, energy/environmental law, insurance & risk management, transportation & logistics, family law, estate planning, wealth security & elder law, and more.
-Throughout their 70 years of experience, the attorneys at WPDN have been a part of many landmark cases and decisions, including over 200 supreme court decisions and numerous 10th Circuit Court Decisions.
+Throughout their 70 years of experience, the attorneys at WPDN have been a part of many landmark cases and decisions, including over 200 Wyoming Supreme Court decisions and numerous 10th Circuit Court decisions.
 WPDN lawyers have practiced in every courthouse in the state of Wyoming and they have indelibly left their mark in every courtroom as well.
-Because of their unparalleled expertise and the reputation they have built as one of Wyoming’s top client-centered law firms, WPDN has been honored by its inclusion in numerous prestigious organizations, such as the American College of Trial Lawyers, and USLAW.
+Because of their unparalleled expertise and the reputation, they have built one of Wyoming’s top client–centered law firms, WPDN has been honored by its inclusion in numerous prestigious organizations, such as the American College of Trial Lawyers, and USLAW.